 A hydrostatic plumbing test is a comprehensive test performed by a professional – it’s a highly specific test that is largely used to determine whether or not there may be a leak in the slab under the home, or any underlying issues with a pier and beam foundation.

-The test is performed by really testing the limits of your home sewage and plumbing systems.
+The plumbing test before foundation repair is performed by testing the limits of your home sewage and plumbing systems.
 The technician places these systems under a tremendous amount of outside pressure, which can then inform them as to whether or not there may be a leak present.

 Hydrostatic plumbing tests are the only tests that allow for every single area of the plumbing system to be checked – they’re very detailed and can uncover problems before they ever arise.

-A hydrostatic plumbing test isn’t something you’ll be able to do on your own – You’ll want a recommendation from an experienced company in Houston, TX that can either perform the test for you, or connect you with a local Houston company who can.
+A hydrostatic plumbing test isn’t something you’ll be able to do on your own – You’ll want a recommendation from an experienced company in Houston, TX that can either perform the test for you, or connect you with a local Houston TX foundation repair company who can.

 How Does a Hydrostatic Plumbing Test Work?